 Mr. Faulkner is a longtime member of the commercial and construction panel of neutrals for both the American Arbitration Association (AAA) and the American Dispute Resolution Center, Inc. He has chaired several arbitrations and has extensive training, including both Arbitrator 1 and Arbitrator 2, from the AAA.
 Mr. Faulkner has also served as an advocate in dozens of arbitrations, mediations and trials.

 Mr. Faulkner is listed in The Best Lawyers in America in the area of Construction Law and Litigation – Construction (Copyright 2016 by Woodward/White, Inc., Aiken, SC), and he has been listed as a Construction Super Lawyer since 2006 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+He is also a Fellow in the Construction Lawyers Society of America, an invitation-only construction lawyer honorary society with membership limited to 1,200 practicing Fellows from the United States and internationally.
 He has lectured around the country on matters pertaining to construction law.
 He is also a prolific writer, and contributes to the firm’s blog, Construction Law Zone.